tinybike/argus/README.md

  (name and info are also desirable).
 Look for already implemented features in argus/features.py
 2. To make the system use new feature, add string with the feature object name to feature_list list AND to the feature_list_official with its type symbols (you can change the name, only the types are important).
-3. Then run batch_test.py to retrieve the feature, then train
+3. Then run batch_test.py -eval to retrieve the feature, then train
 4. To stop using the feature, simply erase it from ``feature_list`` and ``feature_list_official``

 Currently used symbols: classification = '#', relevance = '@'